Arts Administrators in Higher Education

 Meet the Staff

-An award-winning theatre and opera director, Scott has directed more than 50 productions across Greater Boston including a dozen premieres.
-Highlights include: The History Boys, Cat on a Hot Tin Roof, Long Day’s Journey Into Night, In the Next Room or the vibrator play, My Name is Asher Lev, Trouble in Tahiti, The Light in the Piazza, Miss Witherspoon, Private Lives, Happy Days, and Betrayal.
+An award-winning theater and opera director, Scott has directed more than 60 productions across Greater Boston.
+Highlights include: Long Day’s Journey Into Night, The History Boys, Cat on a Hot Tin Roof, My Name is Asher Lev, Trouble in Tahiti, The Light in the Piazza, Private Lives and Betrayal.
 His direction of the first U.S. revival of the opera Nixon in China was hailed as “musically deft and deeply touching” by The New York Times; and he received critical acclaim for conceiving and directing the Boston premiere of Five by Tenn, an original compilation of lost Tennessee Williams plays.
+Current projects include the Boston premiere of the 2102 Pulitzer Prize-winning Water by the Spoonful and Tony Kushner’s Brundibar.

 Four of his productions have received the Elliot Norton Award as Outstanding Production or Musical, and he has received three Elliot Norton Awards and two IRNE Awards for his direction.
-He is the recipient of the 2005 StageSource Award for “vision, leadership, and inspiration” to Boston’s arts community.
-In 2011, he received the Norton Prize for Sustained Excellence in Boston Theatre.
+He is the recipient of the StageSource Theatre Hero Award for “vision, leadership, and inspiration” to Boston’s cultural community; the Norton Prize for Sustained Excellence in Theatre (2011); and a Distinguished Alumni Award from Penn State University (2012).

 Ingrid joined the Office of the Arts in fall 2006.
 From 1999 to 2006, she coordinated Arts First, Harvard University's annual celebration of the arts, and she has worked with many Boston-area arts and education organizations.

-She has an undergraduate degree in journalism from the University of Georgia's Henry Grady School and a master's degree in arts in education from the Harvard Graduate School of Education.
+She has an undergraduate degree from the University of Georgia's Henry Grady College of Journalism and Mass Communications and a master's degree in arts in education from the Harvard Graduate School of Education.